 Home Tuition Fees and stipend at Research Council rates for 3.5 years.

 International candidates can apply if they can meet the difference between UK/EU and International Tuition fees from their own resources.
+If you have recently been in receipt of sponsorship, please check their conditions about further study before applying as they may have limitations.

 “Financial Liability for Decommissioning in the UKCS: The Comparative Effects of LOCs, Surety Bonds, and Trust Funds”, North Sea Study Occasional Paper, No.103 (https://www.abdn.ac.uk/research/acreef/working-papers/)